fluent/fluentd-docs-gitbook/input/tail.md

 Starts to read the logs from the head of the file or the last read position recorded in `pos_file`, not tail.

+Notes:

+* `in_tail` tries to read a file during the startup phase when this is `true`.
+So that if the target file is too large and takes a long time to read it, other plugins are blocked to start until the reading is finished.
+You can avoid it by `skip_refresh_on_startup`.
-If you use `*` or `strftime` format as `path` and new files may be added into such paths while tailing, you should set this parameter to `true`.
+* **For Fluentd <= v1.14.2**: If you use `*` or `strftime` format as `path` and new files may be added into such paths while tailing, you should set this parameter to `true`.
 Otherwise some logs in newly added files may be lost.
 On the other hand you should guarantee that the log rotation will not occur in `*` directory in that case to avoid log duplication.
 Or you can use `follow_inodes true` to avoid such log duplication, which is available as of v1.12.0.

-Note that `in_tail` tries to read a file during the startup phase when this is `true`.
-So that if the target file is too large and takes a long time to read it, other plugins are blocked to start until the reading is finished.
-You can avoid it by `skip_refresh_on_startup`.
+  * From Fluentd v1.14.3, `in_tail` reads newly added files from head automatically even if `read_from_head` is `false`. `read_from_head false` is affected only on start up.

 ### `encoding`, `from_encoding`